 The public Internet is a complex mesh of almost one hundred thousand different, but ‘open’ networks - linked together with an almost limitless inventory of network hardware and millions of kilometers of fiber-optic cable.
 In technical terms, these are known as Autonomous Systems (AS).
 An AS is essentially a unique collection of IP addresses/address blocks and network hardware within a common administrative domain.
 Autonomous Systems communicate route information and steer traffic to each other using a protocol known as the Border Gateway Protocol, or BGP.

-At the core of the Internet is the Internet backbone.
+The Internet backbone can be simply defined as the core of the Internet.
 Here, the largest and fastest networks are linked together with fiber-optic connections and high-performance routers.
 Internet networks are primarily owned and operated by commercial, educational, government or military entities.
 Collectively, they facilitate a stable foundation for the Internet Service Providers (ISPs), content and cloud providers who provide Internet access or online content, applications and services to end-users and businesses.

 The largest providers are known as Tier 1 networks.
 Positioned at the top of the Internet ecosystem, these networks are sufficiently comprehensive that they don’t purchase IP Transit from anyone else.
 Tier 1 networks exchange Internet backbone traffic on the basis of privately negotiated interconnection agreements, usually on the principle of settlement-free IP peering.
 In general, networks lower down in the hierarchy pay for upstream IP Transit and networks of similar size and merit peer with each other.
-There are a dozen global Tier 1 providers today, of which Arelion (AS1299) is one of the largest and best connected.
+Arelion (AS1299) is one of the largest and best connected global Tier 1 providers today.
+As a Tier 1 network owner we can reach every other network on the Internet solely via settlement-free interconnection.
+Our AS1299 is currently ranked #1 and our IP customers account for nearly 65% of all Internet routes.
+Whether you're a startup or Fortune 500, our network is the backbone of your business - connecting you directly to everything and everyone that matters.

 Whilst Internet connectivity is often viewed as a commodity, performance can vary significantly between suppliers.
 When selecting an Internet backbone, there are a number of important things to consider: